Crochet Some Knee-High Socks for Barbie

 I have finally finished designing the requested knee-high socks.
 Perfect for the fall/winter season, these socks will help your Barbie stay trendy and dressed for the weather.

 While measuring the socks on your doll, take note that the longer the piece, the easier it will be to put on.
 The extra material helps you pull the socks up the leg (much like a knee-high boot).
 As with regular socks, you can also make these socks slouch by not pulling them up too much.

 This is a free pattern for making some basic socks for Barbie.
 You can end off earlier to get lower socks or continue on with the pattern for knee-high socks.
-This was done on a Barbie Basics doll, and if you need help on any adjustments, just follow the notes or leave a comment below.
+This was done on a Barbie Basics doll, and if you need help with any adjustments, just follow the notes or leave a comment below.

 While a no. 7 steel hook was used for the ballet flats, I tried making these socks with both no. 6 and 7 steel hooks with the same results.
 Just make sure you crochet tightly, as these socks are meant to fit like a second skin.

 To start the socks, make the base found here in my Barbie Ballet Flats pattern, but do not fasten off at the end of Rnd 5.
 Your base should now look like this:

 Rnd 6: Ch 1, sc in each st around, join, turn.
 (11)